 Are there any hotels close to the Havasu Falls trailhead?

-The closest hotels to the Havasu Falls trailhead are the Hualapai Lodge and the Grand Canyon Caverns Inn in Peach Springs, Arizona.
 If you are looking for more luxurious accommodations, there are several nice spots in Flagstaff, Arizona including the Little America Hotel Flagstaff and the Residence Inn by Marriott Flagstaff.
 The Residence Inn even has a hot tub that you’ll love to relax in after your long hike out of the canyon.

 If you’re on a budget, check out the Hotel Aspen in Flagstaff.